stankelberg/dcc/README.md

     - You should specify an explicit version tag
     - Each cassandra container needs to have two volumes configured, one for data and one for config files
     - Some basic Cassandra configuration can be done through `CASSANDRA_` environment  variables
+    - Check the config with `docker-compose config` before running `./setup-config.sh`

 ## Advanced configuration
 If you need more advanced configuration, you can edit config files (eg. cassandra.yaml) for each node under `etc/<node>/`.